 Padam Shri Jagjit Singh Hara Award amounting to Rs.
-20,000/- along with a memento and certificate for overall topper in the field of Horticulture and Forestry will be awarded on the Foundation Day of the University.
+20,000/- along with a memento and certificate for overall topper in the field of Horticulture and Forestry will be awarded on the Foundation Day of the University at Undergraduate level.